averkoc/lxprivate/drafts/ws9_scripting.md

 source bin/activate
 python3 demo.py # demo2.py adds signal handling to shutdown nicely
 ````
-In video we handle these questsions: Q1: Why is deactivate not needed?
-Q2: Why should I use `cd ~/mydemo` instead of `cd mydemo` Q3: Where to place the script ?

 <details>
     <summary>Here is a version of demo.py that handles ctrl-c properly</summary>